 Oily fish, including trout, salmon, sardines and tuna, are the richest source of long-chain omega-3 fatty acids, which can help prevent heart disease.
-It’s also important for pregnant or breastfeeding women, because it can help their baby’s nervous system to develop.
+There are thousands of studies that show the health benefits of these important fatty acids across a variety of different diseases., especially in pregnant and breastfeeding women, for example, where they can help the baby’s nervous system to develop.

 Unsalted, unroasted nuts and seeds can make up part of a healthy diet when eaten in the right quantities, and the right types.
 They're packed full of nutrients like vitamins, protein and unsaturated fats.
 In recent studies, nuts have been shown to play an important role in preventing certain diseases.
 For example, snacking on a handful (about 30g) of nuts or seeds every day was shown to reduce the risk of a stroke and early death in a study of 7,000 men and women.